Calibrated Selective Classification: Experimental results

-\newpar{Limitations and future work} We acknowledge a few considerations that remain {unaddressed} in this work.
-First, marginal calibration, does not account for differences between sub-populations or individuals.
-This is both relevant to fairness and to personalized decision making~\cite{ pmlr-v119-zhao20e, shah2021selective, jones2020disparities}.
-While we do not study them here, algorithms for more complete and unbiased notions of calibration~\cite{ pmlr-v80-hebert-johnson18a, pmlr-v89-vaicenavicius19a, shah2021selective}, can be incorporated into our selective calibration framework.
-We also note that the performance of our method is strongly coupled with the perturbation family $\mathcal{T}$, which, here, is defined manually for each task.
+\newpar{Limitations and future work} We note a few considerations that are {unaddressed} by this work.
+Marginal calibration does not account for differences between sub-populations or individuals.
+This is both relevant to fairness and personalized decision making~\cite{ pmlr-v119-zhao20e, shah2021selective, jones2020disparities}.
+While we do not study them here, algorithms for more complete notions of calibration~\cite{ pmlr-v80-hebert-johnson18a, pmlr-v89-vaicenavicius19a, shah2021selective}, can be incorporated into our framework.
+We also note that the performance of our method is strongly coupled with the perturbation family $\mathcal{T}$, which, here, is manually defined per task.
 This can fail when the family $\mathcal{T}$ is not straightforward to construct.
 For example, the image augmentations such as those in AugMix~\cite{hendrycks2020augmix} do not generalize across modalities (or even other image tasks, necessarily).
-Still, as automatic tools for creating synthetic augmentations improve, they can directly be included in our framework. \looseness=-1
+Still, as tools for creating synthetic augmentations improve, they can directly benefit our algorithm. \looseness=-1